 - Milk Chocolate

 A very concerning dose is approximately one ounce of milk chocolate per pound of body weight.
-So, eating a larger dog eating a crumb, would be okay, although chocolate should never be fed as a treat.
-A smaller dog, eating a 1.55 ounce Hershey’s chocolate bar, however, may have health consequences.
+So, eating a larger dog eating a crumb would be okay, although chocolate should never be fed as a treat.
+However, a smaller dog eating a 1.55 ounce Hershey’s chocolate bar may have health consequences.

 What Are The Signs/Symptoms of Poisoning? – The signs of chocolate poisoning appear within 6 to 12 hours after ingestion and can last up to 72 hours.
 The signs include vomiting, diarrhea, restlessness, increased urination, tremors, elevated or abnormal heart rate, and seizures.